Non-Autoregressive Coarse-to-Fine Video Captioning: Approach

 \textbf{Length Predictor.} Unlike AR decoding that can automatically decide the sequence length $N$ by predicting the end-of-sentence token, NA decoding must know $N$ ahead.
-So a length predictor (LP) is introduced to predict length distribution $L$ according to $\mathbf{R}$:
+So a length predictor (LP) is introduced to predict length distribution $L \in \mathbb{R}^{N_{max}}$ given the outputs $R$ of the encoder: